-PART 7, APPENDIX 7I: AUTHORIZED USER TRAINING FOR THE PARENTERAL ADMINISTRATION OF UNSEALED RADIOACTIVE MATERIAL REQUIRING A WRITTEN DIRECTIVE (7.36.5 USES)
+PART 7, APPENDIX 7I: TRAINING FOR THE PARENTERAL ADMINISTRATION OF UNSEALED RADIOACTIVE MATERIAL REQUIRING A WRITTEN DIRECTIVE

-The licensee shall require an authorized user for parenteral administration of unsealed radioactive material for which a written directive is required to be a physician who has a current active State of Colorado license and:

-711 Is an authorized user under Appendix 7F for uses listed in 7F2.1(2)(f)(iii) or 7F2.1(2)(f)(iv), or equivalent NRC or Agreement State requirements:
+- 7I1 Except as provided in Appendix 7P, the licensee shall require an authorized user for the parenteral administration requiring a written directive to be a physician who: - 7I1.1 Is an authorized user under Appendix 7F for uses listed in 7F2.1(2)(f)(iii), or equivalent NRC or Agreement State requirements;

-712 Is an authorized user under Appendix 7K, Appendix 7M, or equivalent NRC or Agreement State requirements and who meets the requirements in 7l4;
+711.2 Is an authorized user under Appendix 7K, Appendix 7M, or equivalent NRC or Agreement State requirements and who meets the requirements in 7l2;

-7I3 Is certified by a medical specialty board whose certification process has been recognized by the NRC or an Agreement State under Appendix 7K or Appendix 7M, and who meets the requirements in paragraph 7I4 of this section.

-- 714 Has satisfied the following criteria:
+- 711.3 Is certified by a medical specialty board whose certification process has been recognized by the NRC or an Agreement State under Appendix 7K or Appendix 7M, and who meets the requirements in paragraph 7I2 of this section. - 7l2 The physician: - 7I2.1 Has successfully completed 80 hours of classroom and laboratory training, applicable to parenteral administrations listed in 7F2.1(2)(f)(iii).
+The training must include: - (1) Radiation physics and instrumentation; - (2) Radiation protection; - (3) Mathematics pertaining to the use and measurement of radioactivity; - (4) Chemistry of radioactive material for medical use;

-- 7I4.1 Has satisfactorily completed 80 hours of classroom and laboratory training applicable to parenteral administrations, for which a written directive is required, of any beta emitter, or any photon-emitting radionuclide with a photon energy less than 150 keV, and/or parenteral administration of any other radionuclide for which a written directive is required.

-- (1) The training must include:

-- (a) Radiation physics and instrumentation;

-- (b) Radiation protection;

-- (c) Mathematics pertaining to the use and measurement of radioactivity;

-- (d) Chemistry of radioactive material for medical use;

-(e) Radiation biology;
+(5) Radiation biology;

-- (2) Has work experience under the supervision of an authorized user who meets the requirements of 7I6, Appendix 7F, Appendix 7I, or equivalent Agreement State or NRC requirements, in the parenteral administration, for which a written directive is required, of any beta emitter, or any photon-emitting radionuclide with a photon energy less than 150 keV, and/or parenteral administration of any other radionuclide for which a written directive is required.
-A supervising authorized user, who meets the requirements in 7F, must have experience in administering dosages as specified in 7F2.1(2)(f)(iii) and/or 7F2.1(2)(f)(iv).
-The work experience must involve: - (a) Ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys; - (b) Performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters; - (c) Calculating, measuring, and safely preparing patient or human research subject dosages; - (d) Using administrative controls to prevent a misadministration involving the use of unsealed radioactive material: - (e) Using procedures to contain spilled radioactive material safely and using proper decontamination procedures;
+- 7I2.2 Has work experience under the supervision of an authorized user who meets the requirements of Appendix 7P, Appendix 7F, Appendix 7I, or equivalent Agreement State or NRC requirements, in the parenteral administrations listed in 7F2.1(2)(f)(iii).A supervising authorized user, who meets the requirements in Appendix 7F, 7I, or equivalent Agreement State or NRC requirements, must have experience in administering dosages in the same category or categories as the individual requesting authorized user status.
+The work experience must involve: - (1) Ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys; - (2) Performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters;

+- (3) Calculating, measuring, and safely preparing patient or human research subject dosages; - (4) Using administrative controls to prevent a medical event involving the use of unsealed radioactive material; - (5) Using procedures to contain spilled radioactive material safely and using proper decontamination procedures;